Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

  Starcounter sample apps use the CSS framework Bootstrap to create a unified look and feel.

  Even though Bootstrap does not follow BEM, there are no issues with mixing Bootstrap and BEM in a single project because there are no collisions.
-In fact, by just looking at the CSS class name, you can immediately tell if that class name is shared with other apps (Bootstrap) or if it's private to this particular app (BEM).
+In fact, by just looking at the class, you can immediately tell if that class is shared with other apps (Bootstrap) or if it's private to this particular app (BEM).

  It is **not** fine to override Bootstrap classes in your app's stylesheet.
 The only proper way to extend style is to with a BEM selector, for example: